dburkhardt/viash_web/content/docs/reference_config/functionality.md

     the type of resource.
 The first resource cannot be of type `file`.
     When the type is not specified, the default type is simply `file`.
-    For more information regarding how to write a script in Bash, R or Python with viash, check out the guides for the respective languages on the left.
+    For more information regarding how to write a script in Bash, R or Python with Viash, check out the guides for the respective languages on the left.
 -   `name: filename`, the resulting name of the resource.
 -   `path: path/to/file`, the path of the input file.
 Can be a relative